Draft Amendment Text to R.24 and INR.24

 G. International cooperation

-19. Countries should rapidly, constructively and effectively provide of international cooperation in relation to basic and beneficial ownership information held by public authority or body, on the basis set out in Recommendations 37 and 40.
-This should include (a) facilitating access by foreign competent authorities to basic information held by company registries; (b) exchanging information on shareholders
+19. Countries should rapidly, constructively and effectively provide the widest possible range of international cooperation in relation to basic and beneficial ownership information held by public authority or body, on the basis set out in Recommendations 37 and 40.
+This should include (a) facilitating access by foreign competent authorities to basic information held by company registries, and beneficial ownership information held by registries or alternative mechanisms; and (b) exchanging information on shareholders

 ; and (c) using their powers, in accordance with their domestic law, to obtain beneficial ownership information on behalf of foreign counterparts.
-Countries should monitor the quality of assistance they receive from other countries in response to requests for basic and beneficial ownership information or requests for assistance in locating beneficial owners residing abroad. .
+Countries should monitor the quality of assistance they receive from other countries in response to requests for basic and beneficial ownership information or requests for assistance in locating beneficial owners residing abroad.
+Consistent with Recommendations 37 and 40, countries should not place unduly restrictive conditions on the exchange of information or assistance e.g., refuse a request on the grounds that it involves a fiscal, including tax, matters, bank secrecy, etc. Information held or obtained for the purpose of identifying beneficial ownership should be kept in a readily accessible manner in order to facilitate rapid, constructive and effective international cooperation.
+Countries should designate and make publicly known the agency(ies) responsible for responding to all international requests for BO information.

 Bearer shares and bearer share warrants

-Bearer shares refers to negotiable instruments that accord ownership in a legal person to the person who possesses the bearer certificate, .
+Bearer shares refers to negotiable instruments that accord ownership in a legal person to the person who possesses the physicalbearer share certificate, and any other similar instruments without traceability.It does not refer to dematerialised and/or registered forms of share certificate whose owner can be identified.

 Beneficial owner refers to the natural person(s) who ultimately1 owns or controls a customer2 and/or the natural person on whose behalf a transaction is being conducted.
-It also includes those persons who exercise ultimate effective control over a legal person or arrangement. .
+It also includes those natural persons who exercise ultimate effective control over a legal person or arrangement.
+Only a natural person can be an ultimate beneficial owner, and more than one natural person can be the ultimate beneficial owner of a given legal entity or arrangement3.

 1 Reference to “ultimately owns or controls” and “ultimate effective control” refer to situations in which ownership/control is exercised through a chain of ownership or by means of control other than direct control.